-For the Paying Parent/NRP
+Help For the Paying Parent/NRP

-Some basic guidelines for the Paying Parent/NRP to consider:
+Below we list some basic guidelines for the Paying Parent/NRP to consider:

 - If you write to them, be sure to send letters recorded or registered post and keep copies of the letter together with the postage receipt.